DEFRA/hapi-govuk-question-page/API.md

   - `pageTemplateName` - a string specifying the filename of an alternative page template to use, rather than the default `layout.html`.

+Note that this option is ignored if the `viewName` option is used to provide an entirely bespoke view.

+### View name
+The handler uses its own built-in view to display an appropriate GOV.UK page.
+If necessary, you can provide your own entirely bespoke view to use:

+  - `viewName` - a string specifying the filename of a bespoke view to use, rather than the built-in view.

+If you provide this option then the `pageTemplateName` option is ignored and you need to implement all the features of a GOV.UK page, including extending a suitable template.

+For details on how to interact with the handler in a bespoke view, see [Bespoke views](#bespoke-views)

 ### Data functions
 If you use data functions rather than passing data on the `request` object, these should be provided as follows: